top of page

 Right then, I knew the Spirit was speaking to me about my dad.

-Over my dad's resistant heart, I could visualize darkness like a pitch black veil obstructing light from penetrating through.
-Yet. . .there was "the Spirit of God."
-And just as the Spirit had hovered over the waters in the Creation story, I knew the Spirit, all throughout the years, had been hovering over my dad.
+Over my dad's resistant heart, I could visualize darkness like a pitch-black veil obstructing light from penetrating through.
+Yet, there was "the Spirit of God."
+And just as the Spirit had hovered over the waters in the Creation story, I knew the Spirit had been hovering over my dad throughout the years.

-I then snapped pictures of the verse from my Bible and used my phone's editing feature to underline the verse and circle a comment that I had previously written in the margin.
-When I texted the pictures to my brother, no corresponding words were sent.
+I then snapped pictures of the verse from my Bible and used my phone's editing feature to underline the verse and circle a comment I had previously written in the margin.
+When I texted the pictures to my brother, I gave no corresponding commentary.
 Only the pictures.
 I knew he would know why I had sent them and what I had just been praying by sending them.
-I knew he would know they were in reference to our dad.
+I knew he would know they were about our dad.

-Why our dad chose to remain in darkness for as many years as he did is a reality I'll probably never understand, this side of Heaven.
-Yes, I understand that Satan, "the god of this world" and the "father of lies," is extremely effective at what he does to keep humanity in darkness.
-But my dad had so many opportunities throughout my childhood and adult years to say yes to the Lord.
+Why our dad chose to remain in darkness for as many years as he did is a reality I'll never understand, this side of Heaven.
+Yes, I know that Satan, "the god of this world" and the "father of lies," is extremely effective at what he does to keep humanity in from experiencing the light of Jesus.
+But my dad had many opportunities throughout my childhood and subsequent years to say yes to the Lord.
 He had numerous people praying, specifically and regularly, for his salvation for more than fifty years.
-He had head knowledge, a legitimate understanding, of what it meant to surrender his heart to Jesus—that it began with repentance of his sins and acceptance of God's gift of salvation, a gift of mercy and grace.
+He had head knowledge, a legitimate understanding, of what it meant to surrender his heart to Jesus—that it began with repentance of his sins and acceptance of God's offering of salvation, a gift of mercy and grace.
 He had witnessed his wife live a persevering Christian life, void of spiritual oneness with her spouse (though my dad was always supportive of my mom's decision to follow Christ and serve God, and to raise my brothers and me in church).
-He had watched, over the years, each of his three grown children joyfully surrender heart and life to the Lord, and he observed grandchildren do the same.
-And in his older years, he had witnessed a lifelong friend—so similar to himself and just as resistant, and who'd been prayed for equally as much—say yes to Jesus; and from that moment on, live an authentically transformed life.
+Over the years, he had witnessed his three grown children surrender their hearts and lives to the Lord, and he had observed grandchildren do the same.
+And in his older years, he had witnessed JP Kouns, a lifelong friend, his best buddy—so similar to himself and just as resistant, and who'd been prayed for equally as much—say yes to Jesus; and from that moment on, live an authentically transformed life, a life that remarkably reflected Paul’s words that “if anyone is in Christ, he’s a new creation” (2 Corinthians 5:17).

 Until the morning of January 28, 2022.

 While waiting for an ambulance transport, my brother approached my dad and began sharing the Scripture I had texted him earlier that morning.
-Led by the Spirit, my brother proceeded with a very short discourse (one among many Spirit-led opportunities that he had seized with my dad over the years).
-He reminded him that Jesus is the true light that came into the world, and that it's Jesus who brings light into the darkness of a person's heart.
+Prompted by the Spirit, Stanton proceeded with a brief discourse (one among many Spirit-led opportunities that he had seized with my dad over the years).
+He reminded him that Jesus is the true light that came into the world and that He brings light into the darkness of a person's heart.

-This was not new truth my dad had never heard before.
+This was not a new truth my dad had never heard before.
 My dad knew this truth.
-It wasn't as if my brother, all of a sudden, said the missing, magic words my dad had always needed to hear yet never had.
-And, it wasn't as if my dad had never before faced a serious, uncertain moment, where his health was concerned, making him more inclined to heightened thoughtfulness about an eternity separated from God.
-He definitely had.
+It wasn't as if my brother suddenly said the missing, magic words my dad always needed to hear yet never had.
+And it wasn't as if my dad had never before faced a serious, uncertain moment, where his health was concerned, making him more inclined to heightened thoughtfulness about an eternity separated from God.
+He had.

-But in this moment. . .in this sanctified, sovereign moment. . .my dad could not resist the loving tug of God any longer.
-And with readied decisiveness, his tongue finally loosened, and he prayed the words: "Jesus, be my light."
+But at this moment—at this sanctified, sovereign moment—my dad could not resist God's loving tug any longer.
+With readied decisiveness, his tongue finally loosened and he prayed these words: "Jesus, be my light."

-Oh praise the name of the triune God who kept offering the gift of salvation!
+Oh, praise the triune God who kept offering the gift of salvation!

-I'll never hear again, this side of Heaven, my dad's deep voice.
+I'll never hear again, this side of Heaven, my dad's deep, distinctive voice.
 And his teasing ways are now but a memory.
 Judge Judy's no-nonsense rhetoric isn't daily blaring from the living room television; and the chair at the dining room window, where he ritualistically enjoyed his morning coffee and Cleveland Plain Dealer, sits empty.
-When I dwell on these realities and so many others, I get very sad.
-And sometimes, from just a fleeting thought about death's finality on Earth—that my dad is no longer here and never will be—my eyes well up with tears.
+When I dwell on these realities and so many others, sadness often consumes me.
+And sometimes, from just a fleeting thought about death's finality on Earth—that my dad is no longer here and never will be—my eyes fill up with tears.

-But, I know my dad is more alive right now than he's ever been, and his life in Heaven will go on and on.
-And I know that I, along with the rest of my family, will be reunited with him one day.
+Even so, I know my dad is more alive right now than he's ever been, and his life in Heaven will go on and on.
+And I know that I, with the rest of my family, will be reunited with him one day.

 I know these truths because God's true Word tells me so.
 In this I have peace.
 In this I have hope.
-In this I have joy.
+In this, I have abundant joy.

 And so, my daughter's sorrow does not get the final say.